kreikey/DBibleReadingTracker/README.md

 That means "into register b, yank everything to the end of the line inclusively."
 Use mksession to save these changes into a session that you can reuse later.

+Define your Bible reading sections in readingSections.sdl, and put that file into the directory

 Run the macro with `@b`